ejeschke/ginga/doc/manual/operation.rst

 There are several ways to manually set the cut levels:

-* Pressing and releasing the "s" key will put the viewer into "cuts" mode.
+* Pressing Space followed by "s" key will put the viewer into "cuts" mode.
 Here you can invoke a dual (high and low) interactive cut levels.
 Click and drag the mouse horizontally in the window to interactively set the high level, and vertically to set the low level; and when you reach the desired levels, release the mouse button.
 Scrolling the mouse wheel in this mode will also change the